Skip to Content

 Hands down the best experience of our time in Chiang Mai was going to Elephant Nature Park.
 There are plenty of elephant sanctuaries, and plenty that claim to be “sanctuaries” but this is the real deal.
 This place has rescued several elephants and other animals from abuse and starvation and is taking care of them, allowing them to live out the rest of their days comfortably.

 We chose the Care for Elephants package with Elephant Nature Park, and we were able to walk and just hang out and feed a gorgeous elephant for a day!
-As we had a smaller group, we even got an elephant to ourselves and we absolutely fell in love.
+As we had a smaller group, we even got an elephant to ourselves (and the mahout) and we absolutely fell in love.
 Sai Thong is a gentle soul and we were so lucky to have spent the day with her.

-- Thai Cooking Class
+2. Thai Cooking Class

 Some cooking classes can be done in the city, but I highly recommend the full day cooking class with Thai Farm Cooking School.
 Go to a local market to shop for ingredients before heading to their farm for the day to see where they grow most of their veggies and learn all about traditional Thai cooking.
 We made pad Thai, tom yum soup, various curries, and even dessert: bananas in coconut milk.
 It was such a fun day!
 However, if you’d prefer to do a shorter cooking class, this is a great option.

-- Visit Chiang Rai and the White Temple (Wat Rong Khun)
+3. Visit Chiang Rai and the White Temple (Wat Rong Khun)

 If you’ve got time, head 3 hours north to Chiang Rai, a gorgeous city most famous for the White Temple, or Wat Rong Khun.
 This all-white temple is more modern than its traditional counterparts, and also includes symbols from recent-day pop culture including Harry Potter, Pokémon, and more!
-This day trip takes you through to the temple as well as a boat trip on the Mekong River!
+This day trip takes you to the temple as well as a boat trip on the Mekong River!

-- Sticky Waterfalls (Bua Thong Waterfalls)
+4. Sticky Waterfalls (Bua Thong Waterfalls)

 There are waterfalls great for watching, and then there are waterfalls that you can actually climb up!
 These waterfalls are made of limestone and the minerals in the water are not slick, meaning you can hike up them safely.
+Book it here!

-- Explore Doi Inthanon National Park
+5. Explore Doi Inthanon National Park

 Explore a National Park for the day.
 Go on several hikes, find waterfalls, or go with a guide to find the best spots!
 Here is the perfect day trip to the park!